dhanuj1611/uplyft-case-study/README.md

 ## Steps Followed

+Start LocalStack.
+Configure AWS CLI (only if you haven't configured it already).
+Create an S3 bucket.
+Upload a file to the S3 bucket.
+Create a Lambda function.
+Invoke the Lambda function.
+Optionally, delete the uploaded file from the S3 bucket and remove the bucket itself.

 ### 1. AWS CLI Configuration

 In this step, we configured AWS CLI to work with LocalStack instead of the actual AWS Cloud.